microsoft/Windows-IoT-Samples/SpeechTranslator/CS/README.md

 10. Wait for your device to reboot

 ### Setup Azure with Cognitive Services
-1. Follow [these instructions](http://docs.microsofttranslator.com/text-translate.html) to configure your Azure account with the Cognitive Services APIs.
+1. Configure [these Service](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/reference/v3-0-translate) to your Azure account with the Cognitive Services APIs.
 2. After creating your account and subscribing to the Cogntive Services APIs make note of one of the subscription keys for your account.
     From Azure Web Portal Select:
     - "All Resources" (may appear as a 3x3 grid icon).